rorystephenson/blog-for-gio/_pages/about.md

 ---
 layout: page
 permalink: /about
-title: About SEA N' CLIFFS
+title: ABOUT SEA N’ CLIFFS
 ---
 <!--\[if gte mso 9]><xml>
  <o:OfficeDocumentSettings>